c-walls/Essay-Score-Predictions/README.md

 ## Predictive Models

-I developed several predictive models to estimate essay scores of the participants based on their keystroke data.
+Several predictive models were developed to estimate essay scores of the participants based on their keystroke data.
 All models were evaluated based on the RMSE of the predictions that they generated.
 A few of my best models are listed below and have been included in this repository:

 - LightGBM using cross validation and feature selection (RMSE: **0.613** on the Kaggle Leaderboard test set / **0.639** on cross-validation)
 - LightGBM using cross validation, feature selection, and a custom essay reconstructor function with related features (RMSE: **0.615** on cross-validation)